Abhay Kushwaha

-Abhay Kushwaha alias (Abhay Kumar Sinha born 5 June 1972) is an Indian politician from the Rashtriya Janata Dal, and a Member of Parliament representing Aurangabad (Lok Sabha constituency) in Bihar, India and former Member of Legislative Assembly for Tikari (Vidhan Sabha constituency) in the Gaya district of Bihar.
+Abhay Kushwaha (alias Abhay Kumar Sinha; born 5 June 1972) is an politician in the Republic of India from the Rashtriya Janata Dal, and a Member of Parliament representing Aurangabad (Lok Sabha constituency) in Bihar, India.
+He was a former Member of Legislative Assembly for Tikari (Vidhan Sabha constituency) in the Gaya district of Bihar.
 An erstwhile member of Janata Dal (United); he won the 2015 Legislative Assembly election to the Tekari constituency by defeating Anil Kumar of Hindustani Awam Morcha, a political party led by former Bihar Chief Minister, Jitan Ram Manjhi.
-He defeated Anil Kumar by a huge margin of votes.
-While Abhay secured 86,975 votes, Anil managed to get 55,162 votes only.
+He defeated Anil Kumar by a substantial margin of votes.
+While Abhay secured 86,975 votes, Anil won only 55,162.
 In 2024 Indian general election, he won the Aurangabad, Bihar Lok Sabha constituency by defeating BJP's four term member of parliament, Sushil Kumar Singh.
 He contested on the symbol of Rashtriya Janata Dal in this election.